Workplace Environment, Health & Safety

 Introduction of Occupational Health and Safety Management System

 We have acquired ISO 45001 certification, an occupational health and safety management system standard, mainly at our production sites, and strive to reduce and manage health and safety risks through risk assessment and compliance with laws and regulations.
-The certification rate for all global production sites is 68% (as of May 2024).
+The certification rate for all global production sites is 68% (as of October 2025).

 Health and Productivity Management